havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Functionality
 =================

-- The QGIS Line Direction Histogram Plugin can be used to investigate the distribution of the directions of line segments of a line or polygon vector dataset.
+- The QGIS Line Direction Histogram Plugin creates a rose diagram that can be used to investigate the distribution of the directions of line segments of a line or polygon vector dataset.

 - The accumulated lengths of the line segments for each direction bin determines the shape of the histogram.